 FOUR OF WANDS

-Re’im.
+The style of one card diverges from the rest of the deck, but it is a real place.
+The trippy portrayal of the Four of Wands can be nowhere other than the Nova Music Festival near Re’im.
 The card’s number, Four, associated with boundaries and borders, underscores the need to ensure one’s safety before celebrating life.
 The traditional imagery includes a couple near or under a chuppah at a harvest festival, suggesting that their goals are nearly achieved; often the wall of a fortified city is visible in traditional imagery.
 When we enter Robin Voisey’s card, we are in invited into an altered state, dancing to uplifing music, lovingly reaching out to others, and feeling at one with the universe.
 However, the association with the Nova Festival adds an underlying sense of vulnerability and anxiety.

 TEN OF SWORDS

 Many of the cards convey their traditional meaning even more effectively than their traditional counterparts.
 A particularly stunning example is the Ten of Swords.
-The traditional Pamela Coleman Smith portrayal features a man face down on the ground with ten swords in his back; incongruently, the traditional interpretation focuses on the end of problems and the imminent sunrise.
+The traditional Pamela Colman Smith portrayal features a man face down on the ground with ten swords in his back; incongruently, the traditional interpretation focuses on the end of problems and the imminent sunrise.
 Robyn Voisey’s more nuanced rendition plunges us into icy waters amidst the wreckage of a ship.
 A life preserver and other objects nearby offer temporary assistance from drowning, but not from freezing.
 The rising sun reveals a military ship on the horizon, portending either salvation or destruction.
 In this card, I feel cold and afraid, but also hopeful and determined to do what I can to help myself.

 FOUR OF CUPS

 Robyn Voisey’s description of the Four of Cups adheres to traditional meanings, yet her imagery takes us far from that meaning.
 Instead of the pouting man under a tree, ignoring the three real cups on the ground before him as well as the cup offered by a divine hand, you are shielding your eyes from the blinding sun so you can focus on a small deer in the distance.
 Because your hand is blocking the light, little color is visible, but at any time you can lower your hand to observe what the sun can reveal.
 Traditional meanings are lack of passion, resisting change, being self absorbed, failing to see a new opportunity, and the need to honestly evaluate yourself or your situation.
 The Tarot of Oneness guidebook lists similar meanings: apathy, dissatisfaction, and withdrawal.
 Robyn Voisey suggests that you need to change your focus and let down your guard but I can’t help seeing the positive in this card.
-In her image, we are more active than the person in Pamela Coleman Smith's image; we’ve made a choice to focus on something that the bright sun obscures.
+In her image, we are more active than the person in Pamela Colman Smith's image; we’ve made a choice to focus on something that the bright sun obscures.

 THE SUN